 The reading room is accessible by appointment only.
 When making the first contact with ARMS, preferably by e-mail, state the research topic succinctly.
 The archivist will assist you in locating possible records of interest, and in reserving a desk for you in our reference room.
 As we are often booked weeks in advance, it is advisable to plan your visit with as much advance notice as possible.
+During the months of April - August, you MUST ensure you have a desk booked at least 2 months in advance of your visit, or we cannot guarantee that you will be able to conduct research due to space issues.
 You will only be able to access the archives on the days for which you have pre-registered.

 Who has access: